 - Monitor key levels of support and resistance for entry/exit points.

 - Stay up to date with the latest economic news and events for potential downside risk.

 - Employ price alerts on trades is a good way to stay informed when you’re away from your platform.
 Price alerts are mobile/email notifications that update traders when certain price levels are reached on a specific market.
-These price alerts can be predetermined to suit the traders key levels.
+These price alerts is predetermined to suit the traders key levels.

 Further reading recommendations

 - Many forex traders have significant experience trading in other markets, and their technical and fundamental analysis is often quite good.
 However, this is not the case 100% of the time.
 Take a look at What is the Number One Mistake Forex Traders Make? for more insight.

 - At Blueforexinstitute we researched over 100,000 live IG Group accounts to find out the secrets of successful traders and published the findings in our Traits of Successful Traders.